NikKosse/ATC-project/README.md

 ATC-project
 ===========

-Air Traffic Controller game with some edit as directed by Professor Guilliams.
+Air Traffic Controller game with some edits as directed by Professor Guilliams.

 Added content: